GUIDELINES REGARDING THE MANAGEMENT REGULATIONS

 The hand-over requirement as mentioned in the fourth subsection, will normally apply to the party that has a duty to carry out the disposal decision pursuant to the Petroleum Act, Section 5-3, see second subsection.

 Discarded as mentioned in the fifth subsection, means a managed selection process in archives and databases to pick out material and information that can be omitted.
 If the material and the information are limited to the Petroleum Safety Authority Norway’s management area, and have been sent to the Petroleum Safety Authority Norway’s official address, the discarding can be carried out assuming that the requirement in the first subsection has been fulfilled.
 This does not apply to material or information regarding the management system, because this could touch on the management area of the Norwegian Environment Agency, the Norwegian Board of Health and the Norwegian Radiation Protection Authority.
-These regulations do not restrict the provisions in the health legislation regarding retention of the health service’s documentation; cf. e.g. the journal regulations based on the Personnel Act (in Norwegian only)
+These regulations do not restrict the provisions in the health legislation regarding retention of the health service’s documentation; cf. e.g. the journal regulations based on the Health Personnel Act (in Norwegian only)

 Destroyed as mentioned in the fifth subsection, means physically destroying discarded material and information.